 Q2 Metals Field Crews Mobilize to Begin Spring 2024 Exploration at Cisco Lithium Property, James Bay Territory, Quebec, Canada

-Vancouver, May 22, 2024 - Q2 Metals Corp.
+Vancouver, BC, May 22, 2024 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce that the Q2 geology team and drilling contractors have mobilized to begin its inaugural exploration program at the Cisco Lithium Property (the "Property" or the "Cisco Property").

 The Company will commence a detailed mapping and sampling program at the Cisco Property which will provide guidance on the extent of the lithium mineralization at the initial target area and identify other potential target areas on the sizeable primary exploration trend measuring 21 kilometres ("km") long.